 Every piece of content that you create has a target audience and it’s important for the writer to know who they are writing for.

 Why?
-First of all, you need to know who your target audience is in order to create content that appeals to them.
-For instance, you will be writing in a completely different style when you target C-level executives versus teenagers.
+You will be writing in a completely different style when you have a primary target audience of C-level executives versus teenagers.

 Target audience is a key component in creating quality content because it can make or break how well people receive your article.

 The content brief should explain your goal for the content in question so that the writer knows how to construct and optimize the article and its CTAs.
 Do you want to educate people, convenience them to consider your product, or maybe guide them?

 Most content writers are not SEO experts.
 Their primary skills are writing, doing research, and making a creative story.
 It’s your job to cover SEO aspects in your content brief to give them the right tools so that they are able to deliver the content that ranks.

 6. Details on the tone, message, and style

 You shouldn’t overlook the importance of brand voice and writing style when creating brand-related content like articles or blog posts.
 Including brand voice and writing style in your brand’s content briefs ensures that the narrative surrounding your brand reflects its true identity.
 Is your brand voice witty, professional, casual, or maybe straightforward?
 It will all impact the flow, usage of words, and the way the writer conveys the key message.